utabain/Archlinux_LUKS2_install_guide/README.md

 Reboot into the UEFI interface and ensure that Secure Boot is still enabled.
 Verify that the Secure Boot mode setting has changed to "User mode".

 Test booting into Arch and Arch fallback.
 All should succeed without issues.

+## Final thoughts
+At this point you should have a fully working ArchLinux installation.